Click on the following links to view photos of Painted Post in 1973 & '74...

 The Presbyterian Church on Hamilton Street.

-A look at Hamilton St. south and Erwin Valley from the water tower.
+A look at Hamilton St. south and Erwin Valley.

 The Apenowich